My Photography & Travel Guide to London, England

 “In London, everyone is different, and that means anyone can fit in.” – Paddington Bear

-I have been visiting London since I was a child.
-I never liked it that much until I visited London as a photographer in 2017 and twice in 2019.
-My view of London, through photography, completely took a 180-degree turn.
+My view of London, through photography, ultimately took a 180-degree turn.
 Why?
 Because photography allowed me to see the beauty of London.
-During my prior visits, I did not pay attention to details, and I did not search for all the beautiful places this city has to offer.
+During my previous visits, I ignored the details and didn’t explore all the beautiful places this city has to offer.
 This is the power of photography.
 It opens your mind and lets you see the world.
 Everything about this city has changed for me.

 If you visit in the Spring and get lucky with the weather, you might stay forever.